zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

    .. tab-item:: Administration
       :class-label: sd-px-1

+      You can choose if the user can play one or more Administration Roles in |product|.

       By toggling the *Global Administration* switch you can promote or demote the user to Global Administrator or vice versa.
+In this case, the *Delegated Administration* switch will disappear, because the Global Administrator already has all the Rights.

+      If you toggle the *Delegated Administration* switch. you can then select one domain and assign to the user one of the available Roles from the drop downs.
+Multiple Roles can be assigned, even on the same domain: for example, a user can be a :ref:`HelpDesk Administrator <ap-helpdesk-admins>` and a
+      :ref:`Group Administrator <ap-group-admins>`.

    .. tab-item:: Delegates
       :class-label: sd-px-1